 If you’re sure you want to buy, a strong argument could be made for doing it sooner rather than later.
 House values are projected to continue climbing, partly due to the lack of inventory in the area.
 So a postponed home purchase might mean that you’ll end up paying more for that house.

-For instance, the median home value for the Seattle metropolitan area rose by around 9.8% over the last 12 months, according to Zillow.
+For instance, the median home value for the Seattle metropolitan area rose by more than 20% from mid 2021 to mid 2022.
 And they expect more increases over the coming months, especially as inventory continues to be tight, which is a major driving factor of home price appreciation.

 Granted that’s just one forecast.
 But when you look at the current supply-and-demand situation in the area, it’s plausible to suggest that home values would continue to rise.

 There’s another reason to start your home search sooner rather than later.
 It might take a while, due to the shortage of housing inventory across the Seattle metro area.
-As of February, there was barely a one-month supply of homes for sale in most cities in the area.
+Right now, there is less than a one-month supply of homes for sale in most cities in the area.
 That’s well below what is considered to be a “balanced” market.

 There are a variety of factors causing this supply shortage.
 They range from sluggish construction to homeowners being reluctant to sell (despite the profit potential).
 These and other factors contribute to the ongoing supply shortage that’s affecting the Seattle metro area real estate market.

 The house hunting process can take longer, as a result of these trends.
-So if you plan to buy a home in the Seattle area in 2021, now is the time to start searching.
+So if you plan to buy a home in the Seattle area in 2022 or 2023, now is the time to start searching.

 Current conditions also underscore the importance of being pre-approved for a mortgage loan.
 This is practically a necessity in a real estate market like Seattle.
 It will allow you to conduct a more focused and efficient home search, based on a specific price range.
 Pre-approval also shows sellers that you’re a serious buyer.